 Bald eagles gather in large colonies when migrating or wherever an abundant food source can be found, though they may have squabbles over choice tidbits.
 They can often be seen hunting for fish or perched in trees with good fields of view, though they have an awkward, rocking gait on land.
 They soar on thermals looking for prey and hold their wings nearly level while airborne.
 While they do hunt, they are just as frequently pirates that will harass other raptors or predators to steal their prey for an easy meal.

+Bald eagles are monogamous birds that generally mate for life unless a pair is unable to produce eggs, and if one partner dies, the remaining partner will seek out a new mate.
 During courtship, these raptors have various flight displays including a fantastic cartwheeling fall where the pair locks talons in midair.

 Mated pairs return to the same stick nest annually and will add to the nest each year, only starting a new nest when the old one finally collapses.
 Nests can reach several feet in diameter and may weigh several tons.
 They are typically lined with softer materials including feathers or moss.
 Bald eagle nests may be built in tall trees or on cliff faces depending on the availability of regional nest sites.